Creating Outdoor Spaces for Everyday Living

 When the function is clear, every decision after that gets easier.

-Step 2: Creating Zones (Even in Small Outdoor Spaces)
+2: Creating Zones (Even in Small Outdoor Spaces)

 The fastest way to make an outdoor area feel intentional is to stop treating it like one giant open space.